 2. The Push Jerk (Maintaining Dominance On The Court)

-In order to be dominant on the court, you need to be able to out-perform your opponents.
+In order to be dominant at the college level (which is not easy BTW), you need to be able to out-perform your opponents.
 In other words, you need to have good power and balance.

 This can be achieved by practicing the push jerk or the push press.
 The Push jerk is nothing but a modified and accelerated shoulder press.

-Like the clean and jerk, the push press helps build tremendous over-head mobility, so you can shoot farther, respond better to rebounds and collect that improbable pass.
+Like the clean and jerk, the push press helps build tremendous over-head mobility, so you can shoot farther, respond better to rebounds and collect improbable passes.

 3. Clean High Pull (For Triple Extension Movements)